trajano/docker-volume-plugins/glusterfs-volume-plugin/README.md

 The value of `name` will not be used for mounting; the value of `driver_opts.glusterfsopts` is expected to have all the volume connection information.

+## Testing outside the swarm

+This is an example of mounting and testing a store outside the swarm.
+It is assuming the server is called `store1` and the volume name is `trajano`.

+    docker plugin install trajano/glusterfs-volume-plugin --grant-all-permissions
+    docker plugin enable trajano/glusterfs-volume-plugin
+    docker volume create -d trajano/glusterfs-volume-plugin --opt servers=store1 trajano docker run -it -v trajano:/mnt alpine